We conducted 1 in vitro experiment and 3 in vivo trials to unveil the 3D’omic changes triggered by pathogen

 dynamic changes upon infection.

-Work Package 6 has a total duration of 41 months and is due to be concluded in August 2025.
+Work Package 6 had a total duration of 46 months and will be concluded in December 2025.

-Milestones 5 & 6 of the project have not yet been achieved --> MS5 "Large-scale poultry trials
+Milestones 5 of the project has been achieved: "Large-scale poultry trials accomplished".

 multi-omic and